 If you takeaway one thing from this class, it could very well be this skill: a greater ability to lean into fear and negotiate with it and still get your work done.
 You may hand in this paper and get a ‘D’ on it.
 If you tried hard in the face of very real anxiety, it will still be a win because you will have shown yourself the ability to do something you were afraid of and not die when it didn’t go perfectly.

 You will never find a fear-free zone.
 It doesn’t exist.
 I say this as a husband and a father who just went through a week where a serious hurricane was coming toward our home city.
 For a moment I had to consider the possibility that our home wouldn’t be the same when we came back to it after the storm.
 The thought made me sad.
 But the thought of losing my house is nothing compared to the thought of losing my wife and daughter.
-Guess what my reward for getting through a day where Catherine didn’t have anything bad happen to her?
+Guess what my reward for getting through a day where my daughter Catherine didn’t have anything bad happen to her?
 Another day where I face the possibility of her getting sick or something bad happening in the world or a whole myriad of things that might make her life difficult.
 My ability to dance with the fear of losing my wife and daughter doesn’t mean I don’t have to get up and care for them each morning.
 It just makes each day easier knowing I did it the day before.

 An example: a month ago I spent a couple of weeks praying and planning a new set of goals built around my various roles: disciple, teacher, husband, friend, father, etc. When I had completed the process, I listed the roles in order of priority and wrote out my goal next to each one.
 When I finished, I knew I wasn’t done.
 Typically, I would store the goals away in my memory and try to actualize them without telling anyone.
 I knew that this was part of the reason they failed.
 I needed to share them with my wife.